 “As I stated in our announcement a year ago, the Zions Bank Real Academy reframes the path for the professionalization of soccer in America,” said Craig Waibel, Real Salt Lake General Manager.
 “This commitment from Mr. Hansen to build an organization – not build a building, not build a field and call it an organization – this is commitment beyond what that sport has seen in the United States.
 The commitment of one of the icons in our backyard, Zions Bank, to help identify the Academy’s connection to our community will define us for years to come.”

 In addition to the items mentioned above, the Zions Bank Real Academy includes the campus for a 300-student STEM (science, technology, engineering, and math) charter school developed in conjunction with Jordan School District, with 77,000 square feet of classrooms and a 90-acre campus.
 Intended to serve as what Mr. Hansen calls the “Harvard of Soccer,” the charter school will host approximately 50 students from out of state, with these students boarded on-site in a satellite structure.
 Adjacent to that structure will be facilities to house visiting Real Monarchs’ opponents, visiting academy teams, and facilities able to host international delegations visiting the area for events at both Zions Bank Stadium and Rio Tinto Stadium.

 Coaching & Technical Staff

-The Grande Sports Academy coaching staff embraces the unique Real Salt Lake philosophy of training and is recognized nationally and internationally for their professional playing and coaching experience.
+The RSL Academy coaching staff embraces the unique Real Salt Lake philosophy of training and is recognized nationally and internationally for their professional playing and coaching experience.
 Their commitment and dedication is to youth development, training, and coaching.
-The success of the Real Salt Lake-Arizona Academy is a testimony to their ability to transform talented soccer players into outstanding competitive players.
+The success of the Real Salt Lake Academy is a testimony to their ability to transform talented soccer players into outstanding competitive players.